hashicorp/terraform/website/guides/running-terraform-in-automation.html.md

 ~> **This is an advanced guide!** When getting started with Terraform, it's recommended to use it locally from the command line.
-Automation can become valuable once Terraform is being used regularly in production, or by a larger team, but this guide assumes familiarity with the the normal, local CLI workflow.
+Automation can become valuable once Terraform is being used regularly in production, or by a larger team, but this guide assumes familiarity with the normal, local CLI workflow.

 For teams that use Terraform as a key part of a change management and